 - Walk with colleagues for meetings rather than sitting in a conference room.

-- Take the long way around to get to your desk
+- Take a long way around to get to your desk.

-- Organize your office to increase physical movement, such as needing to stand to reach files, the telephone, or your printer, rather than having everything in easy reach
+- Organize your office to increase physical movement.
+Do this by standing to reach files.
+Stand to use the telephone, or your printer, rather than having everything in easy reach

-Use movement or even leisurely movement as much as possible.
-Also, physical activity helps maintain muscle tone, your ability to move and your mental well-being.
+Use movement as much as possible.
+Physical activity helps maintain muscle tone, your ability to move and your mental well-being.

 For Your FREE Checklist on this Article go here now!